last updated Feb 2018

 Although the lawn type narrows down the choice of suitable mower, you must also consider convenience.
 Power source (you or an electric motor or a petrol engine), size, weight and ease of control are just a few of the things to consider.

 Look for a long flex (to avoid the need for an extension lead) and a gadget to keep the flex out of harm’s way.
 For example, Wolf’s flick-flack device automatically moves the lead to the correct side of the mower when you change direction.
-Cordless mowers (which use rechargeable batteries) don’t have the inconvenience or potential danger of a trailing flex.
+Of course, cordless mowers (which use rechargeable batteries) don’t have the inconvenience or potential danger of a trailing flex.

 Fuel and oil should be easy to add to the engine, but some fillers are placed in very awkward positions.
 A see-through fuel tank is very useful to see how much fuel is left and to avoid overfilling too.